-More than 45 million people of all ages have learned an Hour of Code, a one-hour introductory course designed to demystify computer science and show that anybody can learn the basics.
-Participate this December 8-14 during Computer Science Education Week and help reach 100 million students by the end of 2014.
+Millions of people of all ages have learned an Hour of Code, a one-hour introductory course designed to demystify computer science and show that anybody can learn the basics.

-Encourage local elementary schools to teach our K-5 curriculum or recruit teachers to attend a one-day workshop- at no cost.
+Encourage local elementary schools to teach our elementary curriculum or recruit teachers to attend a one-day workshop- at no cost.
 Or partner with Code.org to bring permanent courses into middle and high schools.